RyanWri/afeka-big-data-course/README.md

    - Group patches by `image_id` and reconstruct high-resolution images.
    - Save final images (PNG format) to the output bucket.
 5. **Notification**
-   - Trigger a notification or event to indicate the images are ready.
+   - Display the created super-resolution images alongside the high-resolution images including the evaluated metrics.

 ---

 ## Prerequisites

-- **Python**: Version 3.9–3.11 (avoid newer versions for compatibility).
+- **Python**: Version 3.9 (avoid newer versions for compatibility).
-- **Apache Spark**: Tested on Spark 3.x.
+- **Apache Spark**: Tested on Spark 3.3.0.
 - **PyTorch**: Required for FSRCNN.
 - **PySpark**: For running Spark jobs in Python.
 - **Pillow (PIL)**: For image manipulation.
+- **Jupyter Notebook**: Currently we run pyspark through Jupyter Notebook and assume that the spark context and sqlcontext are automatically created.
+- **Flask**: Must run as a separate thread, otherwise it is blocking.
+- **Confluent Kafka**: Must be installed for the Kafka producer and consumer services.

 Ensure that all required Python libraries are listed in your [requirements.txt](requirements.txt).